 3. Give your child rewards for saving money

 Reward your child for saving their money.
 For example, if they don’t spend money for a specific amount of time, give them a small reward or treat.
-If your child saves for a longer period of time, you can give them stickers, toys, an additional half an hour playing video games, or anything else that motivates your child.
+If your child saves for a longer period, you can give them stickers, toys, an additional half an hour playing video games, or anything else that motivates your child.
 This teaches them that proper saving can come with great rewards.